 As for the recent news that women on teams facilitate better decision-making, I admit I like the position (and I am also favorably predisposed to listen to MIT).
 Besides, if research tells us that business teams that include sufficient numbers of women perform better than groups of men alone, many of us with (oh-so-much) experience have witnessed this phenomenon for years.

 All the women I know, smart women indeed, are nodding in the affirmative.
+(And I say that aware that “all the women I know” does not constitute representative data!)

 What about the fact that other research shows that men feel somewhat undermined by their wives’ success?
 This is not contradictory research, but we are left to face conflicts that require reconciling.